All Episodes

 Simple answer is racism, profiling.

-Um in my community, I would say in a Makali, there's just a lot of on you could say unmarked vans, ice trucks, but just essentially kidnap people.
+In my community, outside in Immockali, there's just a lot of, you could say, unmarked vans, ice trucks, that just essentially kidnap people.

 Do they?